Emmy Lou Glassman, MA, ATR-BC

 During that time, Emmy Lou served as a clinical field supervisor for The George Washington University, by providing art therapy student interns with first-hand experiences.
 In addition, she has been an adjunct faculty instructor for both The Corcoran School of Art + Design and GWU graduate programs.

 Since transitioning from FCPS, Emmy Lou established and continues to maintain, a private practice which provides expressive arts services for clients of all ages, as well as professional supervision for new and established art therapists in the field.

 An artist herself, Emmy Lou has exhibited her work in galleries and shows and enjoys mixed-media exploration above all.
-Her vision for Circle Art Studio is that it offers varied art experiences to a wide community who come to listen to their creative voices, thrive on sharing inspired ideas, and revel in the enchantment and power of working side by side in discovery.
+Her vision for Circle Art Studio is that it offers varied art experiences to a wide community who come to listen to their creative voices, thrive on sharing inspired ideas, and revel in the power of working side by side in discovery.

 She may be reached at: email@example.com